-- Mitra labha or gaining of friends features stories that talk about how to win friends.
+- Mitra labha, or gaining friends features stories that talk about how to win friends.

-- Mitra bheda or losing of friends features stories about how one can lose friends.
+- Mitra bheda or losing friends features stories about how one can lose friends.

 - Aparïksitakárakam or imprudence or acting without thinking tells us how we can lose what is important to us when we act without thinking.

-- Kákolùkïyam or of crows and owls features stories that talk about the strategies and rules of war and peace.
+- Kákolùkïyam or stories of crows and owls talk about the strategies and rules of war and peace.